einsteinx2/docker-dcdev/README.md

 These will mount the current folder to `/src` in the container and run whatever command is passed inside a bash shell with all KOS environment variables already set.
 When passing no command, an interactive bash shell with all KOS variables set is provided if preferred.

 You may execute other commands, of course.
-There are various utilities included in the image in the `/opt/toolchains/dc/bin` directory that is in the `$PATH` that can do various things like create a 1ST_READ.BIN file, scramble/unscramble, convert audio and video files to the Dreamcast's format, etc. These commands can be run by simply appending the command to the end of the `docker run` command of the image you want to use.
+There are various utilities included in the image in the `/opt/toolchains/dc/bin` directory that is in the `$PATH` that can do various things like create a IP.BIN file, scramble/unscramble, convert audio and video files to the Dreamcast's format, etc. These commands can be run by simply appending the command to the end of the `docker run` command of the image you want to use.

 Note: These image probably will not compile Dreamshell as that requires a specially patched KOS install.
 Eventually I'll create images based on these that include the Dreamshell patches.